 There are a few caveats, albeit small ones, and they all relate to the motor.
 If you’re used to a road bike, you’ll immediately notice that the pedals are further apart (called q-factor) than on a traditional road bike.
 It’s not a huge issue, but it means that I can’t just jump off an assist-free road bike and get on this and feel immediately comfortable.

 The other caveat is coasting.
 Switch from pedaling to coasting at a low speed, and you’ll notice what feels like a slight lurch.
 Whether it’s the motor removing torque from the chain, or it’s some sort of gear in the drive motor that slows down just after going from coasting to pedaling and vice versa, there is a notchiness that is noticeable for a slight second.
-It’s not a big deal, but it’s not the most seamless feeling, and in regard the Ebikemotion X35 on the Orbea Gain has the Synapse NEO beat.
+It’s not a big deal, but it’s not the most seamless feeling, and in that regard, the Ebikemotion X35 on the Gain has the Synapse NEO beat.

 If you’re looking for user friendliness, big power, and a battery that’ll never run out, it’s hard to beat the Cannondale Synapse NEO e-road bike line.
 The bike is well-thought out and overall achieves it’s goal of making road bikes more inclusive.
 With this bike, riders don’t necessarily have to have razor-sharp handling skills, nor do they need to maintain a truly pure riding experience; they just need to want to ride their bike and enjoy the riding experience.

 In that sense, the Synapse NEO has created it’s own niche.
 The Orbea Gain focuses on making the bike as much like a traditional road bike as possible, but the Synapse NEO focuses on ensuring that the experiences one might get from riding road bikes are open to a much wider range of people.
 For the future of road cycling, that might be the smarter play.